Game Systems

-Final Fantasy II is in many ways a more complex game than the original Final Fantasy, and has also been researched on the internet quite a bit less.
-I can't say that I know every in and out of the system's mechanics (yet!), but I have done a bit of research of my own, and have put together as much of that information as I can in this document.
+Final Fantasy II is in many ways a more complex game than the original Final Fantasy, and its intricacies are less well known.
+I can't say that I know every in and out of the system's mechanics, but I have done a fair bit of research and have put together as much of that information as I can in this document.

 Once again, the purpose of this guide is not to be overly technical, but rather to arm you with as much knowledge as you need to play the game to its fullest.
 Fortunately, while there are many more mechanics in this game than its predecessor, the basic action resolution system uses true percentages, which makes the numbers much easier to understand.